mui/material-ui/docs/data/material/customization/theme-components/theme-components.md

 This is especially handy if you're already using the `sx` prop with your components, because you can use the same syntax in your theme and quickly transfer styles between the two.

 :::info
-**Note:** The `sx` prop is a stable feature for customizing components in Material UI v5, but it is still considered _experimental_ when used directly inside the theme object.
+The `sx` prop is a stable feature for customizing components in Material UI v5, but it is still considered _experimental_ when used directly inside the theme object.
 :::

 {{"demo": "GlobalThemeOverrideSx.js", "defaultCodeOpen": false}}